OpenNebula/website/content/7.0/quick_start/try_opennebula/opennebula_evaluation_environment/provisioning_edge_cluster.md

 Provisioning will take a few minutes.
 When it’s finished, the log will display the message `Provision successfully created`, followed by the provision’s ID.

-At this point the Edge Cluster has been created, and is up and running.
+At this point, the Edge Cluster has been created and is up and running.
 In the next step, we’ll verify that all of the specified resources for the provision (the host, datastore, network, and the cluster itself) have been correctly created and registered with OpenNebula.

 ## Step 4: Validate the New Infrastructure